evans-0/medlisten/README.md

 ## Trying it out

 1. Register a patient with any 14-digit ABHA ID (e.g. `12345678901234`) and a password.
 2. From the patient dashboard, click **Start conversation** under "Talk to MedListen", optionally pick a language, and describe a symptom (e.g. "I've had a headache since yesterday") — either by typing or tapping the mic button — and watch the "Captured so far" panel fill in as you keep chatting.
-Picking a language other than English requires `translate-service` to be running (see above).
+Picking a language other than English requires `translate-service` to be running (see above), and `transliterate-service` too if you type in romanized script.
 3. Fill in medical history and upload a document (PDF/JPEG/PNG/WEBP).
 4. Register a doctor account, log in, and search by the same ABHA ID to view that patient's history, visit timeline, and documents.